lukmanhidayah/react-native-knight/README.md

 ## Contributing

 See the [contributing guide](CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.

+## Bugs and Issues

+Have a bug, suggestion or question?
+[Open a new issue](https://github.com/lukmanhidayah/react-native-knight/issues/new) here on GitHub.

 ## License